-Belgium covers an area of 30,278 km2 in the Europe.
-The country was colonized by Netherlands and got its independence in 1830, but was later occupied by Germany during the first and second world wars.
-The capital city is Brussels and home to many international organizations like the NATO and UE.
+Belgium covers an area of 30,278 km squared in Western Europe.
+The country gained independence from the Netherlands in 1830, but was later occupied by Germany during the First and Second World Wars.
+The capital city is Brussels, which is home to many international organizations like NATO and UE.
 The country borders France, Luxembourg, Germany and Netherlands by land.
 Belgium had a population of 11,190,846 people at the start of 2015.
 The majority of this population is made up of the Dutch-speaking Flemish group.

-The Italian group makes up 450,000 of Belgium’s total population.
+Italians make up around 450,000 of Belgium’s total population.
 Italians represent the largest migratory group in Belgium.
 Belgium opened its borders beginning 1968 to European Union nationals.
 The first wave of Italian citizens in Belgium went to seek employment.
 Family unification also increased the Italian population in Belgium.

 Belgium has 220,000 people of Moroccan ancestry.
 The Moroccan immigrants mainly came to Belgium after the World War II as labor for Belgium’s booming coal mining industry.
 Immigration was halted in the 1970s due to an economic crisis in Belgium.
 The Moroccan community continued to grow primarily because of the reuniting of family units.
 Most of these immigrants are concentrated in urban areas in Belgium and continue to be a working population.